The Machine Room

 - A story written for Popshot Magazine’s ‘Light’ issue, about an inventor who is not what he seems.
 Published in issue 18 of Popshot in October 2017 along with a stunning illustration by Nick Taylor.
 The issue was also reviewed by UK Lit Mag Review.

 - A story told from the perspective of a character in a computer role-playing game akin to 1987’s Dungeon Master who begins to question the rote nature of his existence.
 Published by CartridgeLit in their NextGen Temple issue on 11 July 2017.

 - Inspired by the Hans-Christian Andersen story The Shadow but with added social media, this story was published on the website of The London Magazine on 19 July 2016

 - I’m very grateful to the award-winning Lighthouse for picking up this story for their twelfth issue in July 2016.
 Much less of a conventional story than my usual work, this piece uses space travel as an extended metaphor for dementia.
 Available to buy here.

 - Inspired by TV talent shows and the refugee crisis, and published by Litro in their Britishness issue in March 2016.

-- This story about the dangers of nationalism and nationalistic historiography featured a galaxy-full of space aliens and a predictably topless Vladimir Putin.
+- This story about nationalist historiography featured a galaxy-full of space aliens and a predictably topless Vladimir Putin.
 It was a semi-finalist in the Broken Pencil Indie Writers’ Deathmatch in January 2016, which was a fun – if exhausting – battle for votes.
 Available online and also in print with a beautiful illustration.
-You should buy the print version and ideally subscribe to Broken Pencil. as it’s an excellent magazine with some fantastic fiction and the best comics I’ve ever seen.
+You should buy the print version and ideally subscribe to Broken Pencil. as it’s an excellent magazine with some of the best comics I’ve ever seen.

 - Inspired by a trip to Vilnius to attend the Summer Literary Seminars in 2012 and published in Every Day Fiction on 7 August 2013.